About St. Barts

 Top beaches by experience

-- Shell Beach: Walking distance from Gustavia, covered in small shells rather than sand.
-Perfect for a quick swim after shopping or lunch in town.
+• Shell Beach: A 5-minute walk from Gustavia harbour, covered in small shells rather than sand.
+Good for a swim before or after lunch in town.
+Le Do.Do restaurant is directly on the beach.

 What is there to do in St. Barts?